pivotal/docs-tap/install-tanzu-cli.md

 Follow these instructions to update the Tanzu CLI that was installed for Tanzu Application Platform v1.0.0 or v1.0.1:

-- 1. Uninstall Tanzu CLI, plug-ins, and associated files by following the steps in [Remove Tanzu CLI, plug-ins, and associated files](uninstall.md#remove-tanzu-cli).
+1. Uninstall Tanzu CLI, plug-ins, and associated files by following the steps in [Remove Tanzu CLI, plug-ins, and associated files](uninstall.md#remove-tanzu-cli).

-- 1. Perform a clean install of the Tanzu CLI by following the steps in [Clean install Tanzu CLI](#tanzu-cli-clean-install) above.
+1. Perform a clean install of the Tanzu CLI by following the steps in [Clean install Tanzu CLI](#tanzu-cli-clean-install) above.

 **Steps:**

-1. If a directory called `tanzu` does not exist, create one by running:
+1. If a directory named `tanzu` does not exist, create one by running:

     ```
     mkdir $HOME/tanzu